dancingninjas1/Sentiment-Analysis-imdb/README.md

 It has been fine-tuned on a sentiment analysis dataset.
 The trained model is available on the Hugging Face Model Hub at [Hugging Face Model hub](https://huggingface.co/dancingninjas/sentiment-model/tree/main).
 The streamlit app is available [here](https://huggingface.co/spaces/dancingninjas/sentiment-analysis-nlp)

+## Dataset
+The model has been fine-tuned on [IMDB Dataset](https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews)